DeltaStream

 {"userid":"User_6"} | {"viewtime":1677274912819,"userid":"User_6","pageid":"Page_20"}

-They can also be used in persistent queries, where they are continuously used as a source or sink:
+You can also use an entity in persistent queries, where they are continuously used as a source or sink:

 CREATE STREAM user2_views